-The spirit is captured in the orchestra’s name, which evokes Le Concert de la Société Olympique, the renowned Parisian concert organizer that commissioned six symphonies from Joseph Haydn in the 1780s.
-Haydn’s music, performed in the Palais-Royal, the birthplace if the progressive, pre-revolutionary social movement in France, signaled with it the birth of the modern classical symphony.
+The spirit is captured in the orchestra’s name, which evokes "Le Concert de la Société Olympique", the renowned Parisian concert organizer who commissioned six symphonies from Joseph Haydn in the 1780s.
+Haydn’s music, performed in the Palais-Royal, the birthplace of the progressive, pre-revolutionary social movement in France, signaled the birth of the modern classical symphony.

-Until 2003 Jan Caeyers was the director of the Beethoven Academy and performed in many of Europe’s major concert venues, including the Musikverein and Konzerthaus in Vienna, the Mozarteum in Salzburg, the Concertgebouw in Amsterdam, the Cité de la Musique in Paris, Palais des Beaux-Arts in Brussels (Bozar) and the Auditorio Nacional in Madrid.
+Until 2003, Jan Caeyers was Director of the Beethoven Academy and performed in many of Europe’s major concert venues, including the Musikverein and Konzerthaus in Vienna, the Mozarteum in Salzburg, the Concertgebouw in Amsterdam, the Cité de la Musique in Paris, Palais des Beaux-Arts in Brussels (Bozar) and the Auditorio Nacional in Madrid.
 As a freelance conductor he has worked at the Opera in Stuttgart, and with orchestras in Berlin, Paris, Madrid, Barcelona, Florence and Prague.
 He has also conducted such leading European choral ensembles as the Arnold Schoenberg Chor in Vienna and the Nederlands Kamerkoor.

 Jan Caeyers has written his own in-depth views on Beethoven in a substantial volume which was published in Dutch in 2009.
 In 2012, it was translated into German by C.H.
 Beck as Beethoven.
 Der einsame Revolutionär. ´- and then into Hungarian.
 Further translations will include translations into English, Chinese and Arabic.
 Writing this book was an essential transitional stage for Caeyers towards founding his new orchestra, Le Concert Olympique, with whom he is able to deepen his studies and express his mature views on Beethoven and Viennese classical music.